-Use these symptoms, causes, and solutions to troubleshoot possible issues while operating the TULSA-PRO[®] system.
+Use these symptoms, causes, and solutions to troubleshoot possible issues while operating the TULSA-PRO® system.

-TDC Step Symptom Cause Solution Setup (Access-I) Treatment Delivery Console (TDC) does not connect to MRI con- sole Access-I is not enabled on the MR console.
-Enable Access-I on the MR console by clicking on the icon in the task bar.
-Image: Image: Detailed planning The AX THERM does not load into the TDC with the alarm, "Incor- rect pos- ition/orientation" The acquisition of the AX THERM image was not at the expec- ted position or ori- entation, as defined by the UA overlay in the TDC. • Detailed planning The AX THERM scan does not load into TDC with the alarm, "The thermometry scan parameters are not within an acceptable range" Upon receiving the AX THERM scan, TDC validates the para- meters used during the scan acquisition.
-If any parameter falls out of range, this alarm is triggered.
-Check the phase encoding direction.
-It should read A >> P. If not, click the ellipsis button () and change from -180 degrees to 0 degrees If the above solution does not work, retrieve the original AX THERM from the MRI sequence protocol, and try again.
-Delivery Less than 90 minutes of continuous imaging time is available There is a limited amount of memory on the MR system, which limits the total number of dynamics that can be acquired.
-The number of dynamics that can be acquired is dictated by the number of selected coil elements.
-To increase the number of coil elements on the AX THERM sequence while maintaining good image quality.
-Open the AX THERM sequence and deselect the coil element that is the farthest from the center of the field of view.
-After disabling the element, observe the maximum number of dynamics.
-Disable as many elements as required to reach at least 90 minutes of continuous imaging time.
-Now that the coil selection has been changed, a new reference AX THERM sequence must be acquired.
-In the tab Contrast > Dynamic, set the number of measurements to 1.
-Run the sequence.
-With the new coil configuration, the thermometry uncertainty must be performed again.
-In TDC, unlock to the Detailed Planning workspace.
-On the MR console, duplicate the new reference AX THERM sequence and in the tab Contrast > Dynamic, set the number of the sequence and in the tab Contrast > Dynamic, set the number of the sequence and the sequence a measurements to 26.
+TDC Step Symptom Cause Solution Setup (Access-I) Treatment Delivery Console (TDC) does not connect to MRI con- sole Access-I is not enabled on the MR console. • Enable Access-I on the MR console by clicking on the icon in the task bar.
+Detailed planning The AX THERM does not load into the TDC with the alarm, "Incor- rect pos- ition/orientation" The acquisition of the AX THERM image was not at the expec- ted position or ori- entation, as defined by the UA overlay in the TDC. • Detailed planning The AX THERM scan does not load into TDC with the alarm, "The thermometry scan parameters are not within an acceptable range" Upon receiving the AX THERM scan, TDC validates the parameters used during the scan acquisition.
+If any parameter falls out of range, this alarm is triggered. change from -180 degrees to 0 degrees If the above solution does not work, retrieve the ori ginal AX THERM from the MRI sequence protocol, Delivery Less than 90 minutes of continuous imaging time is available There is a limited amount of memory on the MR system, which limits the total number of dynamics that can be acquired. sequence while maintaining good image quality.

-- \circ $\;$ Run the sequence. - Ensure the drawn prostate boundaries are valid with the new thermometry uncertainty scan before proceeding to Delivery. - To prepare for Delivery, duplicate the most recent AX THERM sequence with the new coil configuration and in the tab Contrast > Dynamic, set the number of measurements to maximum.
+- measurements to 26. - Run the sequence. - Ensure the drawn prostate boundaries are valid with the new thermometry uncertainty scan before proceeding to Delivery. - To prepare for Delivery, duplicate the most recent AX THERM sequence with the new coil configuration and in the tab Contrast > Dynamic, set the number of measurements to maximum.
 There should now be at least 90 minutes of available scan time.